alexcash/alexcash.com/source/blog/divorcing-imessage.markdown

 Needless to say I was pretty upset.
 If my wife or parents had tried to contact me for some sort of emergency, I never would have gotten that message.
-Not only that, but they would have though everyting was hunky dory.
+Not only that, but they would have thought everyting was hunky dory.
 It says 'delivered' right there!

 I began the search for a solution online.
 Some people suggested logging into the Apple support profile website, and deregistering devices (if you had even bothered registering)